iamlorddop/react-course-2022/README.md

 React Course 2022 is an educational project.

-The project is made with HTML5, CSS3, TypeScript, React Native, Tailwind, Axios.
+The project is made with HTML5, CSS3, TypeScript, React Native, Tailwind, Axios, React router dom.

 ## Getting Started with Create React App